RayBenefield/transmutation/readme.md

 ## Work Log

+### #16

+I had to revert the last commit that I had dealing with trying to bubble up errors, it just wasn't working out properly.
+I finished up adding array support for the if operator...
+I guess I need to add it to the ifNo operator as well.
+Well I also started work on properly waiting for the Do operator's side effect to finish since I have a lot of side effect stuff that needs to be done in other projects.

 ### #15

 So I thought I solved things, but I definitely didn't.
 As soon as I started